thislooksfun/validate-structure/README.md

 #### matchesStructure()

-Signature: `matchesStructure(obj: any, structure: Structure, strict?: boolean, customTypes?: TypeDefs): boolean`
+Signature: `matchesStructure(val: any, structure: Structure, strict?: boolean, customTypes?: TypeDefs): boolean`

 This is a simple wrapper around `validateStructure()` that returns `true` if and only if there were no errors returned by `validateStructure()`.
 It can be used